Bayesian Nonparametric Inference in Elliptic PDEs: Convergence Rates and Implementation: Introduction

 The present paper is concerned with the performance of Bayesian nonparametric methods based on Gaussian priors in the elliptic inverse problem \eqref{Eq:Obs}.
-In Section \ref{Sec:Results}, we review and expand upon recent results of Giordano and Nickl \cite{GN20}, which established posterior consistency and convergence rates for the conditional mean estimator for a large class of Gaussian process prior.
-They showed that such procedures provide statistically valid estimation of the diffusivity $f$, with explicit estimation error bounds that decay algebraically in the number $n$ of observations.
-The class of Gaussian priors considered in \cite{GN20} includes those associated to popular covariance kernels (such as the Matérn or squared-exponential kernels), as well as truncated Gaussian wavelet series expansions.
-In the present paper, we extend the general results of \cite{GN20} to a formulation that allows to naturally deal with high-dimensional Gaussian sieve priors.
-We then use the general theorem to obtain statistical convergence rates for truncated Gaussian series priors defined on the eigenbasis of the Dirichlet-Laplacian, a commonly-used basis of practical interest that offers a convenient and generally applicable framework for implementation, cf.~Section \ref{Sec:DirichLapl}.
+In~Section~\ref{Sec:Methods}, we provide a general result that establishes posterior consistency and convergence rates of the conditional mean estimator for a general class of Gaussian priors (Theorem \ref{Theo:Main}).
+We then apply our general theorem to obtain statistical recovery rates for truncated Gaussian series priors defined on the eigenbasis of the Dirichlet--Laplacian (Example \ref{Ex:DirichLapl}), which is a commonly used basis of practical interest offering a convenient and generally applicable framework for implementation; cf.~Section \ref{Sec:DirichLapl}.
+This shows that the resulting procedures provide statistically valid estimation of the diffusivity $f$, with~explicit estimation error bounds that decay algebraically in the number $n$ of observations.
+Our results extend upon the recent investigation of Giordano and Nickl~\cite{GN20}, who considered Gaussian priors associated to popular covariance kernels (such as the Matérn or squared-exponential ones), as~well as truncated Gaussian wavelet series expansions but~did not explore the methodologically attractive procedures based on the Dirichlet--Laplacian eigenbasis constructed~herein.